roberto1tamas/invoice-app/README.md

 - modify the imports to point to `/service/local.InvoicesService.ts` which contains fetch functions, instead of `/service/InvoicesService.ts` which uses Supabase's Js library functions to fetch data.
 - make sure json-server library is installed and run `json-server db.json` in a new terminal.

+## What could be improved

+- [ ] Caching for data fetching using SWR or React Query library
+- [ ] useTransition hook to ensure the UI is not blocked while expensive state update is happening
+- [ ] Performance: fine tuning the lazy loading and preloading strategies
+  - For this project I'm not considering NEXT.js because the scope of the project was to deeply understand the pure React.

+## Easter Eggs

+Of course.
+The 13th user profile image that can be assigned to a new demo user is an image of Alex Nedea de la Recorder.
+Lucky you if you get him (or not?).